wosunkwo/lab-07-back-end/README.md

 Number and name of feature: 5 EventBrite
 Estimate of time needed to complete: 1.5 hours
 Start time: 11:20
-Finish time:
+Finish time: 2:00
-Actual time needed to complete: 45 minutes
+Actual time needed to complete: 2 hours 30 mins